-Since Shopify launched the new Online Store 2.0 last June, we’ve been busy helping clients take advantage of its possibilities.
+Since Shopify launched the new Online Store 2.0, we’ve been busy helping clients take advantage of its possibilities.
 Overall, the new online store experience gives merchants more in-house control and flexibility across their products, collections, pages and entire stores.
-So almost a year later, we’re reflecting on how Online Store 2.0 has helped us deliver great eCommerce experiences for our clients and their customers.
+Some brands still haven't made the move, so we've outlined below how Online Store 2.0 has helped us deliver great eCommerce experiences for our clients and their customers.

 Read on for:

 New features in Online Store 2.0